saebekassebil/teoria/README.md

 Teoria.js
 =========

-Teoria.js is a lightweight and fast JavaScript framework for music theory, both Jazz and Classical.
+Teoria.js is a lightweight (3.84KB Gzipped) and fast JavaScript framework for music theory, both Jazz and Classical.
-It aims at providing an intuitive programming interface for music software (such as Sheet Readers, MIDI Players etc.).
+It aims at providing an intuitive programming interface for music software (such as Sheet Readers, Sheet Writers, MIDI Players etc.).
 The framework is both modular and object oriented, since almost every component can be used together, but doesn't *require* the other.

 Features
 ---------

  - A note object (teoria.note), which understands alterations, octaves, keynumber, frequency and etc. and Helmholtz notation
- - Chord representations.
-Understands all from simple major/minor chords to advanced Jazz chords (Ab#5b9, F(#11) and such)
+ - A chord object (teoria.chord), which understands everything from simple major/minor chords to advanced Jazz chords (Ab#5b9, F(#11) and such)
  - Frequency to Note, takes in a frequency and translates it to an object containing the corresponding note and how many cents it's out of tune.
+Perfect for tuning applications.
  - Intervals.
-A very strong interval structure, which can find intervals between notes, or return a note given a relative interval and a note object.
+It's easy to find the interval between to notes, or find a note which is a given interval from a note.
- - Scales, contains right now only the 7 modes (Ionian, Dorian, Phrygian etc.) and a major and minor pentatonic, but this is *easily* extendable.
+ - Scales.
+It's possible to construct a scale from a teoria.note object, either from the predefined scales, which by default contains the 7 modes (Ionian, Dorian, Phrygian etc.) and a major and minor pentatonic, or from a arbitary array of intervals.

 Syntax
 ---------